donmeyer/cosmac-assembler/Cosmac Assembler.md

 The output of the assembler is a hex file and a listing file.

-By default the hex file is in a raw hex format.
+By default the output file is in a raw hex format.